 Notes on Authentication

-The example above makes a couple assumptions about authentication which may not apply in your case, so I want to offer some alternatives.
+The example above makes a couple assumptions about authentication which may not apply in your case, so I want to offer an alternative.

-In the code above you’ll see a line like this:
+In the code above you’ll see two lines like this:

 This is telling the SSH process to login into the server using my active set of private keys.
 For this to work, I must have the server configured to accept my private key.
 In short, this means I need to have